 NemID

-NemID is closing on 31 October 2023
+NemID is closed from 31 October 2023

-NemID is closing on 31 October 2023
+NemID is closed from 31 October 2023

-Use MitID from today
+Use MitID

-Over time, digital self-service solutions will cease to offer login with NemID.
-You need a MitID to have continued access to digital self-service solutions.
 You can get MitID in several ways, either by scanning your passport in the MitID app or by visiting Citizen Service (borgerservice).

 For users of NemID for business